vidd01/vidd01/README.md

 <h3 align="left">Work Experience:</h3>
 <h4 align="left">Aggne Global IT Services</h4>
-<h5 align="left" float="left">Software Engineer (2021-2022)</h5>
+<h5 align="left" float="left">Software Analyst (2020-2022)</h5>

-- Experienced in Duck Creek billing implementation and testing
+- Created interactive dashboards and reports using Data Visualization BI Tools such as Tableau, enhancing data-driven decision-making
 - Proficient in networking and communication skills, with leadership experience leading a team of four
 - Skilled in regression and smoke testing, with experience handling client tickets
 - Knowledgeable in QA testing and test case creation
-- Certified in Duck Creek (Skillzam) with hands-on experience using the tool
+- Demonstrated expertise in Microsoft SQL Server, optimizing database queries and reducing data retrieval times by 25%
-- Involved in multiple projects including Slide, Novo, and SwiftQA
+- Utilized Python for automation, data processing, and analysis tasks, contributing to streamlined operations
-- Beginner-level knowledge in Python and SQL
+- Collaborated with experienced stakeholders and Business Intelligence team members to ensure effective problem-solving and investigative analysis

 <p>
 <h3 align="left">Languages and Tools:</h3>